schyen/MetaboMate/README.md

 - 2D NMR analysis

 ## Feedback
-We all need interaction with the outside world from time to time.
+We all need some interaction with the outside world now and then.
 So, please let me know what you think: tkimhofer@gmail.com